scds/2022-grevents/README.md

-Science Communication and Digital Activism: 2022 Graduate Resident Events Recordings of the 2022 SCDS Graduate Resident events
+Science Communication and Digital Activism
+2022 SCDS Graduate Resident events

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.githib.io/2022-grevents) with GitHub Pages.